 The reason for that is that the butter melts at 90 degrees F (32C), and as it does, it spreads the pastries, but then, as the temperature rises, the water in the butter steams and puffs the chocolate puff pastry.

-Once they are puffed, give them about 5-15 minutes to bake through.
+Once they are puffed, give them time to bake through.
 The time depends on the size of them.
 Mini croissants will bake faster and more thoroughly than larger ones.

 This is an easy recipe and a great fast sweet treat, but it can still become an epic fail if we overdo certain things.
 Please read the below notes before baking this recipe: